Divyagupta29/IMS-Rapifuzz/README.md

 # IMS-Rapifuzz
 I've developed a professional incident management system using Spring Boot and Java, integrating Hibernate with MySQL for seamless backend operations.
 The system includes six APIs for user registration, authentication, password recovery, incident creation, viewing, and editing.
+I've developed a professional incident management system using Spring Boot and Java, integrating Hibernate with MySQL for seamless backend operations.
+The system includes six APIs for user registration, authentication, password recovery, incident creation, viewing, and editing.
+Additionally, before executing the project, it's essential to create the required tables, ensuring they match the specifications mentioned in the code.